-- Infections, blood clot or bleeding in the incision area (although very rare).
+- Infections, blood clot, or bleeding in the incision area (although very rare).

 Regardless of what you choose – tummy tuck or liposuction – remember that recovery is different for everyone.
 It depends on various factors, including your age, body weight, and overall health.

 Liposuction is an outpatient procedure which can take place at the patient’s place, doctor’s clinic, or surgery center.
 Recovery is quick and most people are able to return to work and normal activities after about two weeks.
-However, you might have to endure post-surgery swelling, bruising and soreness for a few more weeks.
+However, you might have to endure post-surgery swelling, bruising, and soreness for a few more weeks.

 Recovery from tummy tuck depends upon the extent of the procedure.
 It will take several weeks for you to go back to normal activities.
-You may also experience swelling for 3-4 months after the surgery, and during such period, you will be required to wear an abdominal pressure garment for support.
+You may also experience swelling for 3-4 months after the surgery, and during such a period, you will be required to wear an abdominal pressure garment for support.